Alex Goldfarb (politician): Political career

 In 1992, Goldfarb ran in the Israeli legislative elections on the Tzomet party list.
 In February 1994, he left the party along with Esther Salmovitz and Gonen Segev to establish Yiud.
 The new party joined the administration of Yitzhak Rabin and Goldfarb was appointed Deputy Minister of Housing and Construction.

 When Rabin's government needed his support in order to approve the second Oslo agreements, which were brought to the government for ratification.
 Goldfarb promised the necessary majority but only after he was promised a Mitsubishi and a driver, The outcome of the vote was 61 to 59.

 On 27 November 1995, Goldfarb and Salmovitz left Yiud to establish Atid.
 The party did not run in the 1996 elections and Goldfarb lost his seat.
 He later joined the Labor Party and was later appointed to a position linked to the security industry by then-Minister of Defense, Binyamin Ben-Eliezer.

 After the Knesset and government, Goldfarb established a private company.
 He considered a run for Mayor of Ashkelon in 2007.
-In 2009 he ran for Mayor of nearby Beer Tuvia.
-Mayor Dror Shor was reelected.
+In 2009 he ran for Mayor of nearby Beer Tuvia but lost to Mayor Dror Shor who was reelected.